Tullverket

 Can I be exempt from customs duty for personal belongings that I send before I move?

-You can only be exempt from duty in advance if you are in the immigrant category.
+Yes, you may be exempt from duty in advance if you are in the immigrant category.
 In order to qualify for customs exemption for your personal belongings, you need to:

 • provide a customs declaration and the declaration for customs exemption.